lgtateos/gis540/tutorial/Mapping photographs.md

 # **Mapping photographs**

-Geotagged drone, Google Street View, Twitter, or field study snapshots have variety of applications in the natural and social sciences.
+Geotagged drone imagery, Google Street View, Twitter, or field study snapshots have a variety of applications in the natural and social sciences.
 You can tell if an image file is geotagged by inspecting its exif properties (manually or with code).
 The chiliPics directory in the course data contains some geotagged vacation snaps.

 To get started, follow these steps: